ambrosus/ambrosus-node-extended/README.md

 	},
     ],
     "limit": 0,
-    "previoius": ""
+    "previous": ""
     "next": ""
     }
 ```

 #### Explanation:

-The field key corresponds to a field in the database and can be targeted using dot notation.
+The **field** key corresponds to a field in the database and can be targeted using dot notation.
 For example 'metadata.bundleId' and 'content.data.unit'.

-The value key is used to filter the supplied field and can contain an array, dict or a primitive.
+The **value** key is used to filter the supplied field and can contain an array, dict or primitive.

-The operator specifies how the field should be queried against the value.
-The following operators are supported:
+The **operator** key specifies how the field should be queried against the value.

+#### The following operators are supported:

 | Operator | Expected value |
 | --- | --- |